pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMWindowIsPoppedOut>`__ :index:`XPLMWindowIsPoppedOut`

-.. py:function:: windowIsInVR(windowID)
+.. py:function:: windowIsInVR(windowID) -> int

  True if this window has been moved to the virtual reality (VR) headset.

  :param windowID: Window to query
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :return: 1 if window is in VR, 0 otherwise
- :rtype: int

  This is true if and only if you have set the window's positioning mode to :data:`WindowVR`.